 Our understanding of tissue repair and healing has greatly changed over the last few years.
 Knowledge of the healing and repair process is continuously advancing and changing.
 Tissue healing and repair refers to how the body replaces destroyed, damaged, or injured muscle tissue.

 There are four main stages of healing and repair into four phases.
 It is important to understand that these phases are not independent of each other.
 Instead, they work together to simultaneously produce a favourable end result.
 The four phases of healing and repair are Bleeding, Inflammation, Proliferation, and Remodelling.

 Following a muscle injury, there is likely to be a degree of bleeding.
 The bleeding phase occurs immediately after injury.
 How long does the bleeding phase of a muscle strain last?
 Research suggests that from point of injury to the end of bleeding is between four to six hours.
 However, this is an average and bleeding can be significantly longer.

 This inflammatory phase is normal and is essential for overall recovery.
-Muscle being a relatively vascular tissue, moves through the inflammatory phase faster than other tissues which have poor blood supply.
+Muscle being a relatively vascular tissue moves through the inflammatory phase faster than other tissues which have a poor blood supply.

 The proliferation phase occurs much earlier than previously thought.
 This phase occurs within the first twenty-four to forty-eight hours of injury.

 However, it does take considerably longer to reach its maximum activity, usually between two to three weeks post-injury.
 The purpose of the proliferation phase is to generate repair material (scar tissue).

 The majority of the scar tissue forms at two to three weeks.
 Muscle does not achieve the final, higher quality, more functional end product until much later.
 The proliferation phase continues for several months.
 It may last up to four to six months post-injury.

 How long does the remodelling phase of a muscle strain last?